binarymist/learning-go/LearningGo-AnIdiomaticApproachToRealWorldGoProgramming/README.md

 [Being puzzled about channel size (#67)](https://100go.co/#being-puzzled-about-channel-size-67) of "100 Go Mistakes and How to Avoid Them" says:

 * "_Carefully decide on the right channel type to use, given a problem.
-Only unbuffered channels provide strong synchronization guarantees_"
+Only unbuffered channels provide strong synchronization guarantees_".
+Thus they are sometimes called "_synchronous channels_" as mentioned on pg 226 of "The Go Programming Language"
 * "_You should have a good reason to specify a channel size other than one for buffered channels_"

 "_Like maps, channels are reference types.
 When you pass a channel to a function, you are really passing a pointer to the channel_"